postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 ### Configuration

 Gunicorn was running with 5 workers and 2 threads per worker.
-Postgres was using 1, 5, and 20 connections respective of the number of clients.
-PgBouncer was given a `default_pool_size` of 10, so a maximuim of 10 Postgres connections were used for 20 and 100 clients.
+Postgres was using 1, 5, and 20 connections respectively of the number of clients.
+PgBouncer was given a `default_pool_size` of 10, so a maximum of 10 Postgres connections were used for 20 and 100 clients.

 XGBoost was allowed to use 2 threads during inference, and all available CPU cores (16 threads) during training.